 When we woke up on our third day, we knew that it was time for Eduardo to see a doctor.
 By now, I had a strong cold but wanted to accompany him to the hospital nevertheless.

 How practical, I remember thinking, the hospital is right around the corner.
 So Eduardo doesn’t have to walk much.
 So, we walked to the address we have been given the owner of our hotel right after an early breakfast.

 But when we arrived we weren’t that sure anymore.
 That is the hospital?
 There were no signs or symbols which would let us know that this actually was a hospital.

 Finally, we found an open door.
 In front of it, there were already some people waiting.
 Due to the Opening Times that were hanging in the entrance area, we were right in time.
 But to our surprise, no one actually seemed to be there.

 I remember wondering whether he was actually that bad and whether we should go back to our hotel when looking into this hospital for the first time.

-The first thing, I saw were two street dogs walking around the aisle.
-In the middle of the waiting room, there was a cart with several kinds of medicine, syringes and different things along those lines without someone having an eye on it.
+The first thing, I saw was two street dogs walking around the aisle.
+In the middle of the waiting room, there was a cart with several kinds of medicine, syringes, and different things along those lines without someone having an eye on it.